Call Us Today: 780-459-1066

 Wind can blow dust, particles, and allergens into your sinuses.
 This can cause an allergic reaction, or simply irritate the sinus membranes – both of which can be migraine triggers.

-9. Sunlight Or Glare
+9. Sunlight or glare

 There is a neural pathway between your eye and the brain that becomes activated when exposed to light.
 Having a light sensitivity, or being exposed to increased or prolonged light, leads to hyperactivity in the brain and, you guessed it, a migraine.
 It’s a good idea to keep a pair of sunglasses around to help with this.